aws-samples/amazon-lightsail-examples/containers/README.md

-# amazon-lightsail-examples

-This repository contains example Docker images to be used on Lightsail Containers.
-Right now, it just has one hello-world example that runs a simple webserver.
+This directory contains example Docker images to be used on Lightsail Containers.
+Right now, it just has `hello-world` example that runs a simple web server.

 ## Security